Court scraps Tacoma City Council-backed renter's measure for Nov. ballot

 “This is a massive victory for grassroots democracy in Tacoma, and a victory for everyone fighting for stronger tenant protections,” Campaign Manager Ty Moore said in a prepared statement.
 “Today, the court blocked the city’s attempt to derail our campaign on behalf of the landlord lobby, and made it clear that the city council’s actions were not only deceptive, but illegal.”

+Measure 2 requires a 120-day notice to raise rent, instead of a 60-day notice and it would also standardize screening criteria for the amount of tenant income required to qualify for housing and require landlords to provide more to tenants.

-The initiative Moore and others are pushing for would require six months’ notice for all rent increases, relocation assistance for rent hikes over 5%, cap fees and deposits, ban cold weather evictions from November to March, ban rent hikes when code violations exist and no school-year evictions of children and educators.
+As noted on the Tacoma For All website, the initiative Moore and others are pushing for would require landlord providing six months’ notice for all rent increases — and not four or two — and relocation assistance for rent hikes over 5%.
+Also, the law would cap fees and deposits — including for pets, — ban cold weather evictions from November to March and rent hikes when code violations exist and stop school-year evictions of children and educators.

 Mayor Victoria Woodards and Deputy Mayor Kristina Walker voted in favor of both passing Measure 2 and placing it on the November ballot alongside City Councilmembers Catherine Ushka, John Hines and Joe Bushnell.
 Councilmembers Olgy Diaz and Kiara Daniels voted against placing Amended Ordinance 28831 on the ballot.